Ultrasound Plane Pose Regression: Assessing Generalized Pose Coordinates in the Fetal Brain: Materials and Methods

 \subsection{Deep Learning-based Plane Pose Regression System}

-We base our \ac{6d} pose regression system on the network proposed in~\cite{DiVece2022} (Figure~\ref{fig:workflow}c).
+We base our \ac{6d} pose regression system on the network proposed in~\cite{DiVece2022} (Figure~\ref{fig:pipeline}c).
 We used an 18-layer residual \ac{cnn} (ResNet-18)~\cite{He2016} as a backbone for feature extraction with the pre-trained ImageNet weights~\cite{Deng2010}.
 We modified the network by re-initializing the fully connected layer based on the representation's dimension (nine parameters) and adding a regression head to directly output the rotation and translation representations.
 The network receives the \ac{us} image $I$ (128$\times$128) obtained by slicing the volume and its \ac{6d} pose with respect to the center of the fetal brain \ac{us} volume $\theta_{GT}~=~(t_x, t_y, t_z, \alpha_x, \alpha_y, \alpha_z)$.
 We use this information as the ground truth label for network training and validation.
 The \ac{cnn} learns to predict the \ac{6d} pose with respect to the same point $\theta_{Pred}=(t'_x, t'_y, t'_z, \alpha'_x, \alpha'_y, \alpha'_z)$.
 Specifically, the network first outputs a vector of nine parameters $\theta_{Out} = (t_{1}, t_{2}, t_{3}, r_{1}, ..., r_{6})$; the first three are used for the translation and the last six for the rotation.
 Then, $r_{1}, ..., r_{6}$ are used internally by our \ac{cnn} to reconstruct the rotation matrix $\bf{R}'$ in the forward pass.
 Differently from~\cite{DiVece2022}, we also perform image intensity augmentation.
 More specifically, we change brightness, contrast, and saturation.
 The detailed parameters of this augmentation are described in the next section.
-Indeed, recent work has found that, in the context of fetal \ac{us} augmentation strategies, generating less realistic training images leads to improvement in generalization capability~\cite{Lee2021}.